FonClive/CCLabs/02-s3/README.md

 - Use a "sync" command parameter to make all the files in the bucket publicly readable.
+  **aws s3 sync C:\Users\Lenovo\Desktop\Data1 s3://compudemy-your-aws-username/C:\Users\Lenovo\Desktop\Data1 --acl public-read**
+  To know if the files are publicly accessible, copy the URL of the object and paste on a new tap and if you get an access denied then your bucket and its contents cannot be publicly accessed.
+However if your bucket is open to the public then you should be able to see what is in the file

 ##### Question: Downloading Protection